Australia

 Accreditation

-The APA has an accreditation framework for SPs providing AP or SMP services in Australia to ensure both Australian and international SPs meet the requirements to operate in Australia.
+The APA has an accreditation framework for SPs providing AP or ACL services in Australia, to ensure both Australian and international SPs meet the requirements to operate in Australia.

 - Australian SPs are to follow the accreditation process for new Peppol service providers

-- SPs already accredited with another PA can follow a streamlined accreditation process
+- SPs already accredited with another PA will follow a streamlined accreditation process

 - Australia and New Zealand also have mutual recognition of accreditation.